 - 18-inch full stroke and a 6-inch adjustable drop-down leg reduces time to set jack which reduces wear and tear on the motor

-- 3-sided LED light system to illuminate hitch and spring bar area
+- 3 LED light system on front and both sides to illuminate hitch and spring bar area

 - Has a friction-reducing ball screw, a feature usually found in more expensive jacks